HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 **2.** Click **Customize** on the theme you wish to add Downpay blocks to.

+**3.** Login with a customer account using the top right account icon.

-**3.** Navigate to the **Classic customer accounts** template you are using from the dropdown menu at the top of the editor and then click the **Customer order** template.
+Navigate to the **Classic customer accounts** template you are using from the dropdown menu at the top of the editor and then click the **Customer order** template.
 You may be asked to login to continue to the next step.

 **4.** Select an order from the order list provided and hover below the order details section until you see a **+**.
 Click **Add block** and select the block named **Downpay App**.